Tiny-Earth/DemoSite/site/src/inclusive.md

 ### Create Productive Failure Experiences

 !!! compat ""
-    - Examine where students implicitly or explicitly learn about failure in your course.
+    - Examine where students implicitly and explicitly learn about failure in your course.
     - Predict how experiencing personal or scientific failure influences student outcomes.
     - Commit to one action you could take to create a productive failure experience in your course.
     - Understand key concepts and principles: